+This Proxy Statement and an Annual Report is available to all shareholders of record as of the record date via the Internet.
 We have adopted a procedure, approved by the SEC, called "householding."
-Under this procedure, shareholders of record who have the same address and last name and receive hard copies of the Annual Meeting materials may receive only one copy of the Meeting materials, unless we are notified that one or more of these shareholders wishes to receive individual copies.
+Under this procedure, shareholders of record who hold their shares in the account of a broker, bank or other holder of record, have the same address and last name may receive one copy of the Annual Meeting materials (including Proxy Statement, proxy card, and Notice of Internet Availability of Proxy Materials), unless we are notified that one or more of these shareholders wishes to receive individual copies.
 This does not change the opportunity for each shareholder of record to independently vote their shares.